Singh Is Kinng: Plot

-On the day of Sonia and Puneet's wedding, a confrontation ensues when Happy and his associates crash the event and fight Mika's goons.
-During the chaos, Puneet abandons Sonia to save himself, allowing Happy to take his place at the altar and unintentionally marry Sonia.
+On the day of Sonia and Puneet's wedding, Happy and his associates crash the event, resulting in a confrontation with Mika's henchmen.
+Amidst the chaos, Puneet abandons Sonia in order to save himself, enabling Happy to take his place at the altar and unwittingly marry her.
 Puneet later seeks forgiveness as his father takes him away.
-Meanwhile, Mika's guard tries to kill Lucky, but the trauma causes Lucky's paralysis to be cured.
-Realizing Mika's betrayal, Lucky is heartbroken.
+Meanwhile, Mika's guard tries to kill Lucky, but the trauma he suffers as a result cures his paralysis.
+Realising Mika's betrayal, Lucky is heartbroken.

-As the confrontation escalates, Mika, equipped with special glasses and a hearing aid, prepares to shoot Happy, but Lucky intervenes.
-A tense standoff unfolds, with Happy advising Mika on the qualities of a true Sikh.
-Lucky confesses that being Kinng was a source of misery for him, as a true Kinng fights for others, not himself.
-Remorseful, Mika drops his weapon.
-The film concludes with Happy and Sonia's wedding and the gang members returning to their village, where they find peace and redemption.
-A final image shows Lucky reflecting, "And that’s how they became real Singh and real Kinng."
+As the confrontation escalates, Mika, wearing special glasses and a hearing aid, prepares to shoot Happy, but Lucky intervenes.
+A tense standoff ensues, during which Happy counsels Mika on the attributes of a true Sikh.
+Lucky confesses that being King was a source of misery for him because a true King fights for others, not himself.
+Feeling remorseful, Mika drops his weapon.
+The film concludes with the wedding of Happy and Sonia and the gang members returning to their village, where they find peace and redemption.
+The final image shows Lucky reflecting: 'And that's how they became real Singhs and real Kinnigs.'